GioveGiuseppe/Mixed-Federated-Learning/README.md

 This allows to exploit all the benefits of the two type of fl, thus allowing for great flexibility.

 This tool uses [Flower](https://flower.dev/) and [OpenMined/pyvertical](https://github.com/OpenMined/PyVertical) as fl libraries.
+The src folder is the source code of the Pyvertical framework.

 # Dependencies that must be installed installed: